Thursday, 21 November 2024

 “Manufacturers are increasingly using software to force us into using their products in ways that boost their profits,” said Lucas Rockett Gutterman, director of Designed to Last at US PIRG, in a statement.
 “If we want to stop the tech industry from pushing us to replace still-functioning products, we must defend consumers’ right to use what they’ve paid for, especially in this age of connected devices.”

 The letter also mentions that even large, well-known companies like Google have discontinued support for certain products, leaving customers with unusable gadgets.
-The groups are particularly concerned about smart home products, noting that larger items, such as appliances, are especially vulnerable to this issue.
-The letter states, “When these products fail, it represents not only the loss of a significant but also generates large amounts of waste.”
+The groups are particularly concerned about products, noting that larger items, such as appliances, are especially vulnerable to this issue.
+The letter states, “When these products fail, it represents not only the loss of a significant investment but also generates large amounts of waste.”

 A study by Consumer Reports, cited in the letter, found that out of 22 major smart appliance manufacturers, only three provided a clear timeline for how long they would offer cybersecurity and software updates.
 Four others said they would offer support but did not specify a time frame.